ARM-software/armnn/src/backends/README.md

 add_subdirectory(${PROJECT_SOURCE_DIR}/src/backends/reference)

 #
-# Add the static libraries built by the reference backend to the
+# Add the cmake OBJECT libraries built by the reference backend to the
 # list of libraries linked against the ArmNN shared library.
 #
 list(APPEND armnnLibraries armnnRefBackend armnnRefBackendWorkloads)